ryan258/minion-news/readme.md

 3. Click the "Generate News Story" button to create a new Minion-style parody news article

+4. Check the `logs` directory for saved parody stories

 ## Project Structure

 - `app.js`: Main application file, sets up the Express server and handles API routes
 - `fusion-chain.js`: Implements the FusionChain and MinimalChainable classes for multi-step AI processing
 - `public/index.html`: Frontend HTML file for the web interface
+- `logs/`: Directory containing logged parody stories

 ## How It Works

 1. The app generates a real news story about current events using Ollama
 2. It then transforms this story into a Minion-style parody
+3. The parody story is logged to a file in the `logs` directory
-3. Finally, it converts the parody into HTML format for display
+4. The parody is converted into HTML format for display
-4. The frontend displays the generated HTML content and provides a button to copy it
+5. The frontend displays the generated HTML content and provides a button to copy it

 ## Contributing